|

 2. Ordinary passenger train, breakdown train or OLE train.

-3. Freight train which can run at more than 75mph, or parcels train.
+3. Freight train which can run at more than 75mph, or parcels train, or ECS train on its way to form a service.

 4. Freight train limited to 75mph